Amish Applesauce Cake – A Super Moist Applesauce Cake Recipe

 - Add raisins and chopped walnuts; stir until combined evenly.

-- Pour into prepared tube pan.
+- Pour into prepared baking pan.

 - Bake until toothpick comes out clean.